a-camarillo/a-camarillo.github.io/index.md

 # About Me

-I am a recent mechanical engineering graduate from California State University, Long Beach pursuing a career in data science.
-My current projects focus primarily on data wrangling, analysis, and visualization.
+I am a recent mechanical engineering graduate from California State University, Long Beach pursuing a career in data analytics.
+My current projects focus primarily on data collection and visualization.

 # SQL